samarsinghal/lab-k8-networking/workshop/content/workshop-overview.md

 Continue your learning by visiting the Network Policy, Calico, and Istio.
 With Istio, you can manage network traffic, load balance across microservices, enforce access policies, verify service identity, and more.

-We will also look at different use cases to explore Ingress Vs Gateway Vs Istio Service Mesh

 # Labs

    **Lab1 Kubernetes Networking 101**